grpc/proposal/A21-Service-Config-Error-Handling.md

 configs are available, clients choose the service config to use based on the proposal
 [A2 Service Config in DNS](A2-service-configs-in-dns.md#canarying-changes).
+Only the chosen service config affects the validation of the gRPC config, i.e., if the chosen service config is found invalid while the other service configs were invalid, the gRPC config would still be considered invalid as a whole.
-2. On choosing a service config, the client validates the service config based on the criteria outlined in the section below.
+2. The client validates the choice based on the criteria outlined in the section below.
 3. If the service config is valid, the client uses the configuration provided.
 4. If the service config is invalid, the clients should reject the received config in its entirety and do different things depending on its state and